elastic/cloudbeat/dev-docs/sanity-workflow.md

 ## Cleanup

 If you want to destroy the provisioned infrastructure, set the `cleanup-env` input to `true` when running the workflow.
 The cleanup step will be executed at the end.

-Note: Destroying the environment is irreversible, so use it with caution.